ada-discovery/ada-app/README.md

  orderBy       | The name of the field to sort by.   | projection    | The field names to retrieve.
 If not specified all fields are returned.    |
  filterOrId    | The id of filter (if saved) or the filter's conditions to satisfy.     |
+ limit         | The number of items to retrieve. |
+ skip          | The number of items to skip. |

 <br/>